 Authorisation can allow more flexibility in the membership of the bargaining group.
 While the fee for lodging an authorisation application is $7500, in certain circumstances the ACCC can waive it in whole or in part.

 - Visit the ACCC website for more information on collective bargaining authorisations and notifications.

-- Read the ACCC's Guide to collective bargaining notifications and Streamlined collective bargaining for small business publication to understand the benefits of each process.
+- Read the ACCC's Guide to collective bargaining notifications and Small Business Collective Bargaining Notifications & the Competition and Consumer Act publication to understand the benefits of each process.